SourceDiver42/plyoung.github.io/pages/blox/blox-databinding.md

 `Result: Float`

 Does a mathematical operation on two values.
-The first one should be a float to prevent rounding problems.
+The first one should be a Float to prevent rounding problems.
 You can click on the 1st or 3rd button to bring up another Data Binding window.
 This allows you to select what to bind to and watch for changes.
 The opeation to perform on the values can be selected with the middle button.